ComfortDelGro to acquire 51% stake in Uber’s car rental subsidiary in Singapore for S$642m

 Valued at about S$642 million, with a cash consideration of S$295 million, it ranks as ComfortDelGro’s single largest deal to-date.

+The deal will "create a path" for ComfortDelGro’s taxi drivers to receive ride requests on the Uber driver app, the release said.

-The transaction is expected to result in increased demand for both private hire and taxi drivers as well as increased choice, shorter waiting times, and greater reliability for consumers, the release said.
+It added that the transaction is expected to result in increased demand for both private hire and taxi drivers as well as increased choice, shorter waiting times, and greater reliability for consumers.

+"By leveraging each other’s strengths, the move will establish a multi-dimensional, personalised mobility operator, encompassing both taxi and private hire vehicles, and providing a wide range of local transport options in an increasingly competitive environment," the release said.

+ComfortDelGro called the deal a "win-win situation", with chairman Lim Jit Poh saying that the personalised mobility business has evolved greatly under the influence of apps such as Uber, subsequently changing the way consumers use public transportation and creating "a more efficient use of existing resources".

 The two companies are also finalising additional partnership opportunities and will make further announcements in the upcoming months.